 - Chop half of a chocolate bar.

-- Place the chocolate and coconut oil in a 1-cup pyrex measuring cup and microwave for 30 seconds.
+- Place the chocolate and oil in a 1-cup pyrex measuring cup and microwave for 30 seconds.
 Stir for 1 minute.
+If you use chocolate chips, do the same.

 Secret Trick to Perfect Chocolate Coating